 - Download the Request for ESA in University Housing Documentation Form (PDF)

-- Submit ESA Documentation Form to the Office of Disability Serives
+- Complete the online application for accommodations and submit ESA Documentation Form to the Office of Disability Serives

 - ODS will email you to schedule an appointment

 - Attend your appointment, bring vaccination records (if applicable)

 - Emotional Support Animal Guidelines for University Housing (PDF)